 FREQUENTLY ASKED QUESTIONS

 For your safety, bags check will be conducted at entry points.
-Prohibited items include but not limited to: weapons, alcoholic beverages, glass containers, noisemakers, laser pointers, animals except service animals, skateboards, and roller shoes.
+Prohibited items include but not limited to: weapons, alcoholic beverages, glass containers, noisemakers, laser pointers, non-service animals, skateboards, and roller shoes.

 1. What ceremony should I attend?

 - You will attend the ceremony for your college.
 The colleges and ceremony schedule are listed in the Commencement Brochure section of the Commencement website (commencement.uncc.edu).

 - University policy states that students participate in the Commencement Ceremony for the term in which they complete their degree requirements.
 Students completing their degrees in the summer terms participate in the December Commencement Ceremonies.

 2. What time should I be there?

 - Candidates for graduation should be in the Main Concourse (food court area) of the Student Activity Center (SAC) one hour prior to their ceremony.

 - For guests, doors will open 90 minutes before the ceremony start time.

 3. How long is the ceremony?